CrunchyData/pg_featureserv/hugo/content/usage/collections.md

 ## List Feature Collections

-The path `/collections` returns a JSON document containing a list of the feature collections available in the service.
+The path `/collections` returns a JSON document containing a list of the feature collections published by the service.

 #### Example
 ```